grafana/loki/docs/sources/operations/storage/retention.md

 and this delay can be configured by setting `-compactor.retention-delete-delay`.
 Marker files are used to keep track of the chunks pending for deletion.

 Chunks cannot be deleted immediately for the following reasons:
-- Index shipper downloads a copy of the index files to server queries and refreshes them at a regular interval.
+- Index Gateway downloads a copy of the index files to serve queries and refreshes them at a regular interval.
   Having a delay allows the index gateways to pull the modified index file which would not contain any reference to the chunks marked for deletion.
   Without the delay, index files (that are stale) on the gateways could refer to already deleted chunks leading to query failures.

 - It provides a short window of time in which to cancel chunk deletion in the case of a configuration mistake.

-Marker files should be stored on a persistent disk to ensure that the chunks pending for deletion are processed even if the compactor process restarts.
+Marker files should be stored on a persistent disk to ensure that the chunks pending for deletion are processed even if the Compactor process restarts.
 {{% admonition type="note" %}}
-We recommend running compactor as a statefulset (when using Kubernetes) with a persistent storage for storing marker files.
+We recommend running Compactor as a stateful deployment (StatefulSet when using Kubernetes) with a persistent storage for storing marker files.
 {{% /admonition %}}

 ### Retention Configuration

-This compactor configuration example activates retention.
+This Compactor configuration example activates retention.

 ```yaml
 compactor: